Tschipcraft/dynamiclights/README.md

 ## Features

-This data pack/mod brings **dynamic lighting** to Minecraft without any client-side requirements.
-Supported entities and items (like torches, glowstone, or enchanted gear), held or worn by players, mobs, or placed in item frames, will emit real light as they move, using the [light block](https://minecraft.wiki/w/Light_(block)) added in Snapshot 21w13a.
+This data pack/mod brings dynamic lighting to Minecraft without any client-side requirements.
+Supported entities and items (like torches, glowstone, or enchanted gear), held or worn by players, mobs, or placed in item frames, will emit light using the [light block](https://minecraft.wiki/w/Light_(block)) added in Snapshot 21w13a.
 Because of this, the dynamic lights are limited to the block grid. (see [#9](https://github.com/Tschipcraft/dynamiclights/issues/9) for more information)

 * [**47+ supported vanilla items**](https://github.com/Tschipcraft/dynamiclights/wiki/Supported-Items) out of the box
 * **Multiple light levels**: 3, 6, 9, 12, and 15